 Introduction

 The Uniformity Committee established the New Project Selection Work Group to develop a process for adopting new uniformity projects.
-This paper summarizes a possible project selection process for discussion by the work group.
+This paper summarizes a possible project selection process for discussion by the work group and recommendation to the Committee for consideration.

 Uniformity Project Selection Process